 The business partners created the garden as a tourist attraction when they realized the property they bought to turn into citrus groves was too beautiful to plow under.

-Vero Beach has preserved some great old buildings in its main street area.
+Lively downtown Vero Beach: Vero Beach has preserved some great old buildings in its main street area.
 This original downtown has several intriguing restaurants and interesting art galleries and shops, including a gallery devoted to art the Florida Highwaymen, a group of 26 self-taught African American artists who painted vivid landscapes along the Treasure Coast.
-These are now collector items.
-Ray McLendon, son of one of the Highwaymen, owns the gallery and was painting there, where he was happy to chat.

-Two blocks off the main street is a great example of a historic building restored and put to a new use – the American Icon Brewery, 1133 19th Place, Vero Beach.
-This large building was the 1926 Vero Beach Municipal Power Plant and one of the original diesel engines is preserved and painted to be the centerpiece of the large brewery and restaurant.
-Outdoor seating around a fire pit was popular when we visited.
+When visiting downtown, don’t miss a great example of a historic building restored and put to a new use – the American Icon Brewery, 1133 19th Place, Vero Beach, once the Vero Beach Municipal Power Plant.

 Where to eat in Vero Beach

-Waldo’s, 3150 Ocean Dr., Vero Beach, located in the most original part of the Driftwood Inn, celebrated its 70th anniversary last year and its popularity is going strong.
+We loved the restaurant right at the Driftwood Inn, Waldo’s, 3150 Ocean Dr., Vero Beach.
+It’s located in the most original part of the Driftwood Inn.
 We loved sitting at an open air table on a deck, directly overlooking the beach and the Atlantic Ocean, and eating fresh fish.